Bliddy12/RansomToN/README.md

 # What Is RansomToN

-RansomToN is a userland-style rootkit simulator, built in C++ with a command-line interface.
+RansomToN is a Windows userland-style rootkit simulator, built in C++ with a command-line interface.
 It mimics various malware functions for red teaming, cybersecurity research, and malware analysis training.

 # Features

 - Message Sender – Simulate ransom notes or popups

-- Keylogger – Logs keystrokes (demo-only)
+- Keylogger – Logs keystrokes and saves it to txt file(assets directory)

-- Screen Recorder – Capture user activity (Windows API)
+- Screen Recorder – Capture user activity and save it to file(assets directory)

 - Remote Shutdown – Trigger remote shutdown on target (local network)